taisei-project/taisei/ENVIRON.md

 ### Timing

-* **TAISEI_HIRES_TIMER** *(default value: `1`)*: if `1`, try to use the system's high resolution timer to limit the game's framerate.
+* **TAISEI_HIRES_TIMER** *(default value: `1`)*: if `1`, tries to use the system's high resolution timer to limit the game's framerate.
 Disabling this is not recommended; it will likely make Taisei run slower or faster than intended and the reported FPS will be less accurate.

-* **TAISEI_FRAMELIMITER_SLEEP** *(default value: `0`)*: if over `0`, try to sleep this many milliseconds after every frame if it was processed quickly enough.
+* **TAISEI_FRAMELIMITER_SLEEP** *(default value: `0`)*: if over `0`, tries to sleep this many milliseconds after every frame if it was processed quickly enough.
 This reduces CPU usage by having the game spend less time in a busy loop, but may hurt framerate stability if set too high, especially if the high resolution timer is disabled or not available.

 * **TAISEI_FRAMELIMITER_SLEEP_EXACT** *(default value: `1`)*: if `1`, the framerate limiter will either try to sleep the exact amount of time set in `TAISEI_FRAMELIMITER_SLEEP`, or none at all.
 Mitigates the aforementioned framerate stability issues by effectively making `TAISEI_FRAMELIMITER_SLEEP` do nothing if the value is too high for your system.